jayd3e-archive/devdiary/2012/december/saturday-12-29-13.md

 themselves and the creation of their children, all interface changes should be the result of a model changes in some way, and view events should define everything that the view can "do".

-- Cached elements will invalidate as you replace contents of this.$el.
+- Cached elements will invalidate as you replace contents of this.$el.\

+- jQuery.data() should only be called on page load to consume the page, never during execution.

+RANDOM CONCERN:  Let's thing about merging Comments and Solutions into one element in the future, if they never diverge.
+The frontend code for the two modules is near identical!
+It's becoming a huge duplication effort to keep the two in sync with one another.